blinklabs-io/docs/src/content/docs/guides/adder/Examples/007-example-6-watch-mempool-for-a-token.md

 ## Step 3 - Putting it All Together

-To get desktop notifications when a transaction includes the Tosidrop token cTOSI, we will run the following command in our command prompt:
+To get a log notification when a transaction includes the Tosidrop token cTOSI, we will run the following command in our command prompt:

 > ⚠️ Please adjust socket path

 ```
-./adder ---input-mempool-address backbone.cardano.iog.io:3001 --filter-type input.transaction --filter-asset asset1uaxup2yv695uat3chgwqtpg9xvau55pd5z6r46 --output log
+./adder --input-mempool-socket-path /home/user/cardano-my-node/db/socket --filter-type input.transaction --filter-asset asset1uaxup2yv695uat3chgwqtpg9xvau55pd5z6r46 --output log
 ```

 ### Congratulations!